tomasohCHOM/char-roles-bot/README.md

 ## Usage

 You can use the slash commands `/select-character [query]` and `/remove-character [query]` to select/remove character roles through their names!
-It facilitates Discord role management by not having to ask moderators to manually assign those roles.
+It facilitates Discord role management by not having to ask moderators to manually assign those roles (NOTE: The character roles in characters.py is are exclusive to the CSUF SSBU Discord.
+Feel free to change the names of the roles if using it on your own server).